Bruce Lee Diet

 Drink a Bruce Lee Protein Shake!

-Bruce Lee Supplements
+Bruce Lee Diet and Supplements

 Magnesium is one of the body’s main electrolytes that participates in more than 300 reactions in the body, with an emphasis on those involved in energy production.
 They will also make you piss more, therefore ridding your body of water weight and help your body look more defined.

 Nature Made High Potency Magnesium Liquid Soft-Gels (400 mg, 150 count)

 Inositol is found in many foods, especially high bran-based cereals.
 It plays an important role in cell membranes health, especially for the brain, bone marrow, eyes and intestines.